Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsubsection{Code Summarization:}

-This task focuses on generating a NL description for a given code snippet, which is crucial for improving code readability, maintenance, and collaboration among developers.
-Still, we carry out experiments with code summarization in Java programs, which is denoted as Java$\rightarrow$NL for simplicity.
+This task focuses on generating an NL description for a given code snippet, which is crucial for improving code readability, maintenance, and collaboration among developers.
+Still, we carry out experiments on both Java and Python programs, which are denoted as Java$\rightarrow$NL and Python$\rightarrow$NL for simplicity.